Find insulation contractors in Denver, CO (2026)

 Sun exposure is intense.
 Denver averages 300 sunny days per year.
 Radiant heat gain through the roof is a real concern in summer.
 Proper attic insulation combined with adequate ventilation prevents your upper floors from overheating.

-Many Denver homes built in the 1950s through 1980s have inadequate insulation by today’s standards.
-If your home falls in this range, an insulation audit is a smart investment that can identify the most impactful upgrades for your money.
+With 64.8% of Denver homes built before 1990, many have inadequate insulation by today’s standards.
+The median Denver home is valued at $586,700, making insulation upgrades a smart investment that protects a significant asset.
+If your home was built before the mid-1980s, an insulation audit can identify the most impactful upgrades for your money.

 Insulation resources